 Files display as thumbnails in the File List pane by default.
 However, you can change the File List pane view from thumbnails to a list.
 You can also type a file name in the Quick Search bar to display all files that begin with that name.
 You can also sort your files according to name, size, image properties, and more.

 You can set preferences on how thumbnails are displayed.
-See Setting Manage Mode Preferences.
+See Setting Manage mode preferences.

-Using the File List Pane
+File List toolbar

-Use the options at the top of the File List pane to choose how you want your files displayed.
+Use the file list toolbar at the bottom of the file list pane to choose how you want your files displayed.